Access your Pro+ Content below.

-This article is part of the June 2009 issue of Managing documents by content type
+This article is part of the SharePoint Insider issue of June 2009

 Steer clear of these common problems by taking some simple steps in your governance process.